kadimetla/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to use RGB images because ...

 I wanted to use existing LeNet-5 network to train the model.
 I will try with grayscale and SAME padding as improvements.

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because so that the data has mean zero and equal variance.
+For image data, (pixel - 128)/ 128 is a quick way to approximately normalize the data and used in this project.

-I plan to generate additional data because ...
+I plan to generate additional data which I have not done for this submission.

 I am not able to predict the traffic signs downloaded from web.

-To add more data to the the data set, I plan to use following techniques because ...
+To add more data to the the data set.

 Yet to work on this